JosephLee19/ExercisesInC/reading_questions/thinkos.md

 ### Compilation

 1) Give an example of a feature common in interpreted languages that is rare in compiled languages.
+Platform independance - since compiled languages are compiled into machine specific assembly, they are specific to that machine whereas interpreted languages work under the same interface regardless of platform.
+Another big one would be that the use of dynamic types is almost exclusively reserved for interpreted languages

 2) Name two advantages of static typing over dynamic typing.
+In static typing, many errors can be caught earlier in the development process (for instance, if an integer maps to a string, that would be caught compile-time in static typing, but not until run-time in dynamic typing.
+Also since everything is pre-assigned compile-time in static typing, the run speed would probably be faster for static typing.

 3) Give an example of a static semantic error.
+Failure to declare a variable.  (quick note to self, a semantic error is an error that is different from syntactic errors...they are dynamic if not caught until run-time and static if the compiler can detect it)

 4) What are two reasons you might want to turn off code optimization?
+Debugging your code in assembly - turning off optimization might make it more readable.
+Another reason might be if you want to try to optimize your code manually or in a different way.

 5) When you run `gcc` with `-S`, why might the results look different on different computers?
+Since -S generates assembly code - could look different on different computers since assembly code is machine specific.
+A different machine architecture would mean that the assembly code would be different.

 6) If you spell a variable name wrong, or if you spell a function name wrong, the error messages you get might look very different.
 Why?
+Misspelled variables will be caught during compilation whereas a misspelled function would be caught during linking, hence the different error messages.

 7) What is a segmentation fault?
+Segmentation fault occurs when a program tries to read or write to the wrong type of memory (for instance trying to grab a global variable out of the stack).

 ## Chapter 2